-- Family holidays should not take place during term time due to the impact they have on pupils' learning. - In exceptional circumstances, if a family holiday is deemed necessary, permission should be sought in writing from the Headmaster. - Family holidays taken during term time will be categorised as an unauthorised absence.
+- Family holidays should not take place during term time due to the impact they have on pupils' learning. - In exceptional circumstances, if a family holiday is deemed necessary, permission should be sought in writing from the Headteacher. - Family holidays taken during term time will generally be categorised as an unauthorised absence.
+However, we recognise that due to the individual needs of our learners, there may be occasions when it is necessary for families to take holidays during term time.
+In such cases, particularly where external factors such as airport congestion, family wellbeing, or other exceptional circumstances play a role, requests may be considered for authorised leave.
+Each request will be reviewed on a case-by-case basis, with careful consideration given to the specific needs and best interests of the learner.